mdiin/migrer/README.md

 migrer is a simple and VCS-friendly utility for migrating databases in any JDBC-supported RDBMS.

+*Alpha software*: migrer is still to be considered alpha-quality software.
+I have yet to test it in a project myself.
+Because of this, I have yet to release it to Clojars.
+If you want to try it out you should use the git-deps feature of `deps.edn`.

 ## Principles

 **Simple**: migrer considers SQL the best DSL for a SQL database.